CrystallizeAPI/crystallize-nextjs-boilerplate/README.md

 ## ./server

 This is where the ultra-light frontend server lives.
-Its only function is to render a React response to a request
+Its only function is to render the React app in response to a request

-## ./isomorphic
+## ./lib

-Non React code shared between the server and the client side code.
+Library code to enable GraphQL and REST API communication

 # Deploy